 The fellowship recognizes the work of the late Richard S. Holden, a giant in the world of news editing, and his dedication to promoting diversity.

-Rich was a life member of ACES and a longtime member of the board of the ACES Education Fund, the organization’s fundraising and scholarship arm.
+Rich was a lifetime member of ACES and a longtime member of the board of the ACES Education Fund, the organization’s fundraising and scholarship arm.
 He was one of the first industry leaders to join ACES after its inception in 1997 as the American Copy Editors Society.

 Through its scholarship programs, ACES has helped more than 100 young editors to complete their college studies and advance into the professional ranks of the news industry, corporate and nonprofit editing, academia, book publishing, and other fields.
 Read more about the impact Rich had, including a tribute written by ACES Education Fund board member and ACES executive committee member Merrill Perlman.